-There are several ways to treat epilepsy, and how well each treatment works varies from one person to another.
-Vagus Nerve Stimulation (VNS) therapy is a form of treatment for epilepsy for people whose seizures are not controlled with medication.
+There are several ways to treat epilepsy.
+How well each treatment works varies from one person to another.
+Vagus nerve stimulation therapy is a form of treatment for people with epilepsy whose seizures are not controlled with medication.

 What are the vagus nerves?

 The vagus nerves are a pair of nerves that start in the brain and run through the body.
-They send and receive messages between the brain and the body.
+They carry messages between the brain and the body.

 What is VNS therapy and how does it work?